Druze Israeli

 Educational prospects

-According to the Israeli Central Bureau of Statistics census in 2020, 79.9% of Druze in Israel were entitled to a matriculation certificate, which was higher than the number of Muslims (60.3%), but was lower than the Christians (83.6%) and Jews (80.2%) with a matriculation certificate.
-According to the Israeli Central Bureau of Statistics census in 2020, 15.3% of Druze in Israel have a college degree, which was lower than the number of Christians (70.9%), but similar to the number of Muslim (10%) with a degree.
+According to the Israeli Central Bureau of Statistics census in 2020, 79.9% of Druze in Israel were entitled to a matriculation certificate, which was higher than the proportion of Muslims (60.3%), but was lower than that of Christians (83.6%) and Jews (80.2%) with a matriculation certificate.
+According to the Israeli Central Bureau of Statistics census in 2020, 15.3% of Druze in Israel have a college degree, which was lower than the number of Christians (70.9%), but slightly higher than the share of Muslims (10%) with a degree.

 Status of Druze in the Israeli-occupied Golan Heights